 are available online.

-The composition of US influenza vaccine is reviewed annually by the Centers for Disease Control (CDC) and updated to match circulating influenza viruses.
-Routine annual influenza vaccination is recommended by the CDC for everyone over 6 months of age who does not have a contraindication.
+The composition of US influenza vaccine is reviewed annually by the Centers for Disease Control and Prevention (CDC) and updated to match circulating influenza viruses.
+Routine annual influenza vaccination is recommended by the CDC for everyone over 6 months of age with rare exception.
+The CDC has determined it is safe to get the COVID-19 vaccines at the same time as other vaccines including the influenza vaccine.

 - Clinicians should recommend that patients with MS receive the influenza vaccination annually, unless there is a specific contraindication (e.g., prior severe reaction).

-- Clinicians should recommend against using live attenuated vaccines in people with MS who currently receive ISIM therapies or have recently discontinued these therapies.
-Some of these therapies also restrictions from the US Food and Drug Administration (FDA) for the timing of a live vaccine after discontinuing an ISIM therapy.
+- Clinicians should recommend against using live attenuated vaccines in people with MS who currently receive immunosuppressive/immunomodulating (ISIM) therapies or have recently discontinued these therapies.
+Some of these therapies also have restrictions from the US Food and Drug Administration (FDA) for the timing of a live vaccine after discontinuing an ISIM therapy.
 Refer to the ISIM therapy’s prescribing information for specific requirements.

 - Clinicians should delay vaccination of people with MS who are experiencing a relapse until clinical resolution or until the relapse is no longer active (e.g., the relapse is no longer progressive but may be associated with residual disability).

-- The hepatitis B vaccine is recommended for all children, adolescents and adults at risk of contracting this potentially life-threatening disease.
+- The hepatitis B vaccine is recommended for all infants, unvaccinated children under the age of 19 and adults at risk of contracting this potentially life-threatening disease.

 - In 2002, the National Academy of Sciences' Institute of Medicine (IOM) determined that there is no association between hepatitis B vaccination and the onset of MS.

-- This vaccine is designed to prevent the HPV 6, 11, 16 and/or 18-related cervical cancer, cervical dysplasias, vulvar and vaginal dysplasias, and condyloma acuminate in girls and women ages 9 to 26.
+- This vaccine is indicated in girls and women ages 9 to 26 and is designed to prevent the HPV 6, 11, 16 and/or 18-related cervical cancer, cervical dysplasias, vulvar and vaginal dysplasias later in life.

 - One case report (Waldemann et al., 2009) described the onset of acute disseminated encephalomyelitis following the second immunization with Gardasil, and Sutton et al. (2009) reported five patients who presented with multifocal or atypical demyelination syndromes within 21 days of the second or third immunization (three of whom had previously experienced clinical isolated episodes of neurological dysfunction).
 However, a recent large-scale study of patient registries in Denmark and Sweden (see below) found no increased risk of developing MS among nearly 800,000 who received this vaccine.
 Use of Gardasil should be preceded by a discussion between patient and physician regarding benefits and risks.

-- PCV13 protects against 13 types of penumococcal bacteria; PPSV23 protects against 23 types of pneumococcal bacteria.
+- PCV13 protects against 13 types of pneumococcal bacteria; PPSV23 protects against 23 types of pneumococcal bacteria.

-- One dose of PDV13 is recommended for all adults 65 years or older who have not previously received the vaccine.
-A dose of PPSV23 should be given at least one year later.
+- One dose of PPSV23 is recommended for all adults 65 years or older.

 - Both pneumococcal vaccines are inactivated and safe for people with MS.